JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

             window.bindToNavigation(navController) { entry ->
                 val route = entry.destination.route.orEmpty()
                 when {
-                    // Identifies the route using its serial descriptor. route.startsWith(StartScreen.serializer().descriptor.serialName) -> {
+                    // Identifies the route using its serial descriptor route.startsWith(StartScreen.serializer().descriptor.serialName) -> {
                         // Sets the corresponding URL fragment to "#start"
-                        // instead of "#org.example.app.StartScreen".
+                        // instead of "#org.example.app.StartScreen"
                         //
                         // This string must always start with the `#` character to keep
-                        // the processing at the front end.
+                        // the processing at the front end "#start"
-                        "#start"
                     }
                     route.startsWith(Id.serializer().descriptor.serialName) -> {
-                        // Accesses the route arguments.
+                        // Accesses the route arguments
                         val args = entry.toRoute<Id>()

                         // Sets the corresponding URL fragment to "#find_id_222"